Robin-Hoodie/rollup-plugin-vue-treeshake-bug/README.md

 > Reported via [this issue](https://github.com/team-innovation/vue-sfc-rollup/issues/39), after which I discovered [this solution](https://github.com/webpack/webpack/issues/9614) indicating that the plugin output itself is still an issue.
 >
 > It seems that each "normalizeComponent" call needs a `/*#__PURE__*/` annotation comment for webpack to properly recognize them as tree-shakeable.
 For example: `const __vue_component__$1 = /*#__PURE__*/normalizeComponent({...`

+## Additions compared to original repo

+- Add tsconfig
+- Add `vue-property-decorator` as a dependency to use class based Vue components
+- Add relevant Babel presets and plugins for working with Typescript/Classes
+- Convert Vue components to classes